My Home and Alphabet Group ‘GMUBH’

 Note to the teacher:

-- Watch the LTM video prior to the session and learn how to conduct the game.
+- Watch the video prior to the session and learn how to conduct the game.

-- Keep the required materials ready (1 sand Tray, Alphabet flashcard, Worksheets and crayons).
+- Keep the required materials ready. (alphabet flashcard, worksheets and crayons)

 - Playing this game with 5-6 children at a time will help the teacher observe which children are struggling to identify the letters.